18 Best Shoes for Elderly Women and Men Who Value Comfort and Style

 For older adults with arthritis, wearing the wrong shoe can cause long-term damage to numerous joints.
 The best shoes for people with this condition provide good arch support and extra cushioning.
 They are also typically designed to fit prescription or custom foot orthotics.
 Many of the diabetic shoes mentioned above will also work for adults with arthritis, but here are a few additional options you may want to consider:

-These stretchy slip-on shoes include a foam-padded tongue and collar for extra comfort.
-They are durable and lightweight, with a grooved bottom that promotes stability on wet surfaces.
-They offer excellent therapeutic cushioning, and they are extra deep, with insoles that can be taken out to substitute prescribed orthotics.
-You can choose from six different colors.
+These stretchy slip-on shoes include a foam-padded collar for extra comfort.
+They are durable and lightweight, with a tempered steel shank and firm heel that promotes stability on wet surfaces.
+The shoes offer excellent therapeutic cushioning and are extra deep.
+The insoles are removable, so you can substitute prescribed orthotics if you wish.Buy on Amazon

 Find the Right Shoes